Romejanic/slasher/docs/guides/djs-14-upgrade.md

 However, here's a brief list of the most common issues you'll likely encounter.

 ### Common issues
 - Embeds, Components and Modals now all use builders.
-In most cases this will just involve a class name change, but some deprecated in functions in v13 have been removed so you might need to juggle a few function calls. e.g.
+In most cases this will just involve a class name change, but some deprecated functions in v13 have been removed so you might need to juggle a few function calls. e.g.
     - `MessageEmbed` -> `EmbedBuilder`
     - `MessageButton` -> `ButtonBuilder`
     - `MessageActionRow` -> `ActionRowBuilder`